PricelessToolkit/UNIProg_Programmer/README.md

 <img src="https://raw.githubusercontent.com/PricelessToolkit/UNIProg_Programmer/main/img/3D-Ren.jpg" width="830" height="175"/>

+🤗 If you value the effort I've put into crafting this open-source project and would like to show your support, consider subscribing to my [YouTube channel](https://www.youtube.com/channel/UCz75N6inuLHXnRC5tqagNLw).
+Your subscription goes a long way in backing my work.

 # UNIProg Programmer UPDI/UART

 UNIProg is a straightforward yet adaptable programmer.
 It enables programming for the latest Attiny microcontrollers through UPDI and, of course, supports ESPs and other microcontrollers with a UART programming connection.
 You can easily select the programming mode using a jumper.